Build Quality and Handling

 One of the more surprising changes is that Nikon has moved the playback button from the top left (replacing it with the Fn4 button) to one of the four spaces beneath the direction pad.
-This change will take some serious time for me to get used to if you’re coming from one of Nikon’s many cameras with a top-left playback button.
+This change may take some time for you to get used to if you’re coming from one of Nikon’s many cameras with a top-left playback button.
 The good news is that you can assign Fn4 to playback if you need the familiarity.

 There’s also the obvious addition of a second AF-On button and the extra command dial at the bottom right.
 These, of course, are for vertical shooting.
 They don’t respond to inputs when you’ve locked the vertical controls, and neither does the additional “i” button in the bottom row.

 Another noteworthy change includes the dial at the top left of the camera, where you can switch between different release modes like Single, Self Timer, High Speed Continuous, and so on.
 I’m glad that this is now a dial rather than a button, if only because it means the self-timer will no longer reset when turning the camera on and off!
 That was one of my pet peeves with earlier Nikon Z cameras.